Nishant-Burnwal/BridgeLabz-Training-Apexon/README.md

 Code for Abstraction.
 Basics of Inheritance.
 # Types of Inhetitance
-1. Sigle
+1. Single
-2. Multilevel
+3. Multilevel
-3. Hierarchical
+4. Hierarchical
-4. Hybrid
+5. Hybrid